google/mundane/README.md

 `boringssl/boringssl` directory is licensed with a license that can be found in the `boringssl/boringssl/LICENSE` file.

-Disclaimer: mundane is not an officially supported Google product.
+Disclaimer: Mundane is not an officially supported Google product.